 Since the helicopter sits very low on water, it is likely that water will leak into the cabin.
-Water landings should be limited to emergencies and training.
+Intentional water landings should be limited to training.
 For training, seal the removable belly panels and landing gear cross tube cover using aluminum foil tape or duct tape.
 Avoid salt water if possible.